Barcelona's Tibidabo Amusement Park And 'Tramvia Blau' Tram

 Tibidabo's tram was opened on 29 October 1901 as part of a project transporting people to the top of the mountain.
 It was opened at the same time as the Funicular- described below, providing passengers with a logical route to the magical theme park that was built at the top of the mountain around the same period.

-The easiest way to get to the tram's starting point is on the L7 train that leaves from Plaza de Catalunya station in the centre of town.
+The easiest way to get to the tram's starting point is on the L7 train that leaves from Plaça de Catalunya station in the centre of town.
 This will take about ten minutes and drops you in Plaza de John Kennedy, right next to the necessary bus stop, which is at 2 Avenida Tibidabo - directly in front of you.
 Take a look at the beautiful La Rotonda building on your way past.
 The bus stop is right in front of this building, so it will also help you to find where you need to be.

-|Cafe midway up Tibidabo mountain - en route to Tibidabo Amusement Park.
-Stop for a drink and soak in the magnificient views of Barcelona before continuing up the mountain to the Amusement park.|
+|Café midway up Tibidabo mountain - en route to Tibidabo amusement park.
+Stop for a drink and soak in the views of Barcelona before continuing up the mountain to the amusement park.|

-On sunny days you will queue for the tram, but the trips are fairly regular (every 15-30 minutes) and the vehicle is larger than it looks so you are unlikely to wait for too long.
+On sunny days you will queue for the tram, but the trips are fairly regular (every 15-30 minutes), and the vehicle is larger than it looks, so you are unlikely to wait for too long.
 Payment is made on the tram.
 The old Spanish conductor adds to the charm of the experience, welcoming people aboard.
 At busy times the tram is filled to the brim so expect to stand if you're towards the end of the queue.
 With steps up to the tram and a narrow interior, this is an old vehicle and, unfortunately, not suitable for wheelchair users.

 Most travellers then continue up the mountain on the Funicular de Tibidabo.
 This is also an entertaining journey as you travel up through the mountain's forests and to the summit and get a glimpse of the city from a height on your way.
-The funicular runs in conjunction with the opening times of Tibidabo theme park (more information can be found on their website Barcelona Tibidabo Amusement Park
+The funicular runs in conjunction with the opening times of Tibidabo theme park (more information can be found on their website Barcelona Tibidabo Amusement Park).

-If you do choose to continue to the top, both kids and adults will enjoy the charming little theme park.
-It was built in 1889 and a lot of the rides date back to this time, giving the park a whimsical feel.
+If you choose to continue to the top, both kids and adults will enjoy the charming little theme park.
+It was built in 1889, and a lot of the rides date back to this time, giving the park a whimsical feel.
 Don't expect any bare-knuckle rides, but the views and friendly atmosphere, with people in fancy dress parading through the park and interacting with the visitors, make for an enjoyable day out.

-The ticket booth is immediately in front of you on leaving the funicular.
-You can buy a day ticket, which is quite pricey (it is worth checking the website as there are special prices for seniors, disabled people and school pupils).
-Alternatively you can pay individually for some rides that are outside the gates of the park - these include a ferris wheel and the emblematic plane ride that is often featured on publicity for the park.
+Alternatively you can purchase your tickets on the day.
+The ticket booth is immediately in front of you on leaving the Funicular.
+You can buy a day ticket, which is quite pricey (it is worth checking the website as there are special prices for seniors, people with a disability and school pupils).
+Alternatively, you can pay individually for some rides that are outside the gates of the park - these include a Ferris wheel and the emblematic plane ride that is often featured on publicity for the park.
 This area is known as the Tibidabo Sky Walk.
-Once you're at the top of the mountain though, it may be difficult persuading the kids that it's not necessary to pay for the full day ticket to ride the big roller coasters!
+Once you're at the top of the mountain though, it may be difficult persuading the kids that it's not necessary to pay for the full-day ticket to ride the big roller coasters.

 If theme parks aren't your cup of tea there is also a beautiful church to view- the Temple de Sagrat Cor.
-Built in 1806 and renovated in 1902, it is a neo-gothic structure with a bronze statue of the Sacred Heart at the top.
-You can take a lift to the top of the church and check out the city at 575 meters above sea level!
+Built-in 1806 and renovated in 1902, it is a Neo-Gothic structure with a bronze statue of the Sacred Heart at the top.
+You can take a lift to the top of the church and check out the city at 575 meters above sea level.

 Be mindful of the closing time of the theme park as queues grow large for the return ride on the funicular.
 As I have experienced personally, if you spend too much time in the café you may find yourself stranded at the top of the mountain!

-Ascent- 10:00 - 20:05
+Ascent: 10:00 - 18:15

-Descent- 10:00 - 20:05
+Descent: 10:00 - 18:15

 It is important to check the timetable on the official website as times vary: